Imagine you wanted to search something on Google and no matter how good your search term is, you get all crappy results.

 There are more side hustle opportunities if you are web savvy.

 Website testing is relatively easy and can be done in your own time.
-You have to go to the website and test to see if everything is working and does not require much of expertise.
+You have to go to the website and test to see if everything is working.
+It does not require much expertise.
 Along with websites, you can even test apps.

-You can try these gigs at Usertesting.com, Loop11.com, Trymyui.com.
+You can try these gigs at UserTesting.com, Loop11.com, and Trymata (formerly TryMyUI.com).

-Microtasks is another option for some extra cash; these are small micro jobs which you can do online and are small editing jobs, research, writing, etc.
+Microtasks are another option for some extra cash; these are small microjobs that you can do online including small editing jobs, research, writing, etc.

-Companies like Amazon Mechanical Turk, Clickworker, Appen Butler Hill have such tasks.
+Companies like Amazon Mechanical Turk, Clickworker, and Appen have such tasks.

-So, if you think you are ready to become a search engine evaluator, go ahead and give it a try.
-They are very flexible and totally non-technical jobs which can be a good side hustle.
+So if you think you are ready to become a search engine evaluator, go ahead and give it a try.
+These are very flexible and totally nontechnical jobs that can be a good side hustle.

 Do you find these roles interesting?
 Please share your thoughts below.